 Medieval Morons: From the peasants to the knights.
 It's even the reason Lancelot left the Table.

-Midnight Snack: Karadoc often sneaks to the kitchen in the middle of the night for them.
-And there are a lot of them.
+Midnight Snack: Karadoc often sneaks to the kitchen in the middle of the night, as do other characters.
 In one episode, Séli tries putting traps to prevent this, as there's a big feast coming up.
-Too bad Karadoc already took the food to his room, and mined the way there with bear traps...
+Too bad Karadoc already took the food to his room, and mined the way there with more bear traps...

 Ninja Zombie Pirate Robot: After the pope commands Arthur to build a cathedral, they turn to Venec, who has an Egyptian architect whose previous work was in pyramids, a sweet deal for a large amount of pine, and leftover statues from a whorehouse.
 Sadly, Britain will not see the first pyramid-shaped pine cathedral/brothel, as they're out of funds.